-For the fishery, selectivity at age is freely estimated within each block for 8 out of 9 ages, with one age class fixed at full selectivity in each block.
-In block 1, age 5 is assumed to be fully selected, while in block 2 age 6 is assumed to be fully selected.
+For the fishery, selectivity-at-age is freely estimated within each block for 8 out of 9 ages, with one age class fixed at full selectivity in each block.
+In block 1, age 5 was assumed to be fully selected, while in block 2 age 6 was assumed to be fully selected.
 This decision was informed on the basis of smaller mesh sizes and minimum retention sizes during the years included in block 1.
-Each of the two NEFSC surveys included a single time invariant selectivity vector with selectivity at age being freely estimated from age 1 to age 5 and fixed at age 6 and older.
-The MADMF spring survey was fit using a double logistic function to account for the sharp declines in selectivity at age observed in the VPA results.
+Each of the two NEFSC surveys included a single time invariant selectivity vector with selectivity-at-age being freely estimated from age 1 to age 5 and fixed at age 6 and older.
+The MADMF spring survey was fit using a double logistic function to account for the sharp declines in selectivity-at-age observed in the VPA results.
 The descending slope of the double logistic function experienced boundary problems in preliminary runs and was subsequently fixed at 10 in the base model.

-The effective sample size (ESS) estimated for both the fishery and survey catch at age data (which are treated as multinomial) was compared to the input effective sample size in an iterative fashion until the effective sample size specified more or less matched the model estimated value, or until no further improvement in trying to match the estimated value could be made.
+The effective sample size (ESS) estimated for both the fishery and survey catch-at-age data (which are treated as multinomial) was compared to the input effective sample size in an iterative fashion until the effective sample size specified more or less matched the model estimated value, or until no further improvement in trying to match the estimated value could be made.
 Additionally, following Francis (2011), minor adjustment in the effective sample sizes were informed by the overall fit between the predicted and observed mean age of the catch.
 The final ESS for the fishery was set to 75, the two NEFSC surveys set to 30 and the MADMF spring set to 15.
-An annual CV of 0.05 was assumed for the fishery catch.
-This was a trade-off in forcing an exact fit to the catch (as in a VPA-like formulation) versus accounting for some of the uncertainty in catch owing to the uncertainty in stock allocation, discard estimation and hindcasting procedure.
-The CVs on the surveys were initially set equal to the bootstrapped CVs presented in tables A.47 and A.52).
-Subsequent examination of the model fits to the survey indices suggested a need for additional down weighting of the survey CVs.
-The following constants were added to each of the survey CV vectors: 0.2 (NEFSC spring), 0.1 (NEFSC fall), 0.3 (MADMF spring).
+The CVs on the surveys were initially set equal to the bootstrapped CVs presented in Tables A.47 and A.52).
+The bootstrapped CVs characterize the sampling error, but additional process error may be present in the survey indices that are not reflected in the bootstrapped CVs.
+Subsequent examination of the model fits to the survey indices resulted in adjustments to the survey CVs by adding the following constants to each of the survey CV vectors to account for additional process error: 0.2 (NEFSC spring), 0.1 (NEFSC fall), 0.3 (MADMF spring).
+It should be noted that these minor adjustments offered slight improvements to the statistical fit of the model but had little impact on the model results (e.g., see earlier models presented in Appendix 2 where survey CV vectors were not adjusted).